 This resort features 2 pools.
 The larger of the two sits on the shores of Bay lake, and is complete with a 17 foot high curving slide and splash area.
 Cabanas are available and reservations are suggested.

 The second pool “sits” near the Seven Seas Lagoon, and is quieter and a bit more removed from the action.
 A requisite arcade is open 24 hours a day (shudder) and has been moved to the fourth floor.
 The beach surrounding Bay Lake is beautiful, but swimming is not permitted.
-Also available at the resort is the “not to be missed” entertainment treat- Pirates and Pals Fireworks Voyage.
+Also available at the resort is the “not to be missed” entertainment treat- Pirates Adventure Cruise.
 You set sail from the Contemporary dock and cruise the Seven Seas Lagoon with a crew of Never Land pirates!
 You may even encounter a Disney Character or two.

 Perhaps Disney’s Contemporary Resort has a more sophisticated edge, and maybe that’s why my young men enjoyed it so much.
 It is rich with Disney history, and has Walt’s fingerprints on its conception.
 And we started our Walt Disney World journey together 40 years ago… Tradition!

 If you would like to read more about other Disney Deluxe Resorts, hop aboard!